Mount Sinai climb- the challenge of the mountain

 Tour options include:

-18 day Egypt Highlights with Red Sea Stay - this tour incorporates all the big attractions and is a full comprehensive tour of Egypt. it includes 7 nights in Sharm El Sheikh with Mount Sinai as an option, so if not everyone on your party wants to go, they can stay back at the hotel.
+16 day Egypt Highlights with Red Sea Stay - this tour incorporates all the big attractions and is a full comprehensive tour of Egypt. it includes 6 nights in Sharm El Sheikh with Mount Sinai as an option, so if not everyone in your party wants to go, they can stay back at the hotel and enjoy the beach and pool.

-Alternately, you can request a Tailor Made Tour to include Mount Sinai as it is a unique destination and not included in most Egypt Tours.
+Alternately, you can request a Tailor Made Tour to include Mount Sinai.

 Distance from Sharm El Sheikh: 200 km